 There are many of these swords, particularly in German collections, and many are to be seen in art, particularly German paintings of the period 1450-1520.
 Durer shows many examples which are well-known.
 The finest survivor of the type – indeed, perhaps the most lovely sword of any period or place – is in the Bareische National Museum in Munich.
 Not only has this sword absolute perfection of line and proportion, but its preservation is perfect, and the decoration of grip, pommel and cross is restrained and beautiful, admirably suited to the hilt it adorns.

 Authentically crafted from the original at the Landesmuseum (Museum in Zurich), the Two Handed Gothic Sword is a testament to the superb skills and craftsmanship of the later part of the middle ages.
-Elegant, resilient and reliable, this two handed medieval longsword is a heirloom-quality medieval sword for the ages.
-Skilfully engineered and individually crafted, the gothic sword will surprise even the most discriminating collector.
+Elegant, resilient and reliable, this two handed medieval long sword is a heirloom-quality medieval sword for the ages.
+Skillfully engineered and individually crafted, the Gothic sword will surprise even the most discriminating collector.